huginmuninraven/trace-data/README.md

     Format: `Date|Visitor|Count|Rank`

 Top N Urls:
 - A CSV file that contains the top-n URls visited each day.

+## Future Work:

+Run this on a spark cluster, using the docker-compose.yml
+Prerequisites:
+Install docker-compose

+Instructions:
+`docker-compose up`
+`bin/run-example --num-executors 2 --executor-memory 2G SparkPi 10000`